-As BC continues to move through its phased Restart Plan, we will continue to update this post with resources and further information as it becomes available.
+As BC continues to move through its phased Restart Plan, we will update this post with additional resources and further information, as they become available.

 WorkSafeBC has released several guides outlining how sectors should safely return to operations as we move through BC's Restart Plan.
 The guides provide information on developing a COVID-19 safety plan and understanding the risks; they also outline specific protocols for each sector.
 Associations within the various sectors have also been providing resources to assist their members with reopening, which are also outlined below.

 WorkSafeBC notes: "Employers must also ensure they are abiding by any orders, notices, or guidance issued by the Provincial Health Officer, and the appropriate health authority, that are relevant to their workplace."

 Orders of the Provincial Health Officer: